n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

-# Bengali shaping in OpenType #
+# Kannada shaping in OpenType #

-This document details the shaping procedure needed to display text runs in the Bengali script.
+This document details the shaping procedure needed to display text runs in the Kannada script.

 **Table of Contents**